Anilator/fs-handy-wraps/README.md

     { prop: 'editor',           question: 'Command to open your text editor:',  def: 'subl' }, ];
 ```
-The config-file will be created based on this example in case user skips all questions:
+The config-file will be created based on this example in case a user skips all questions:
 ```js
 {
     "pathToBase": "/base.txt",